PARENT INFORMATION EVENIG REFLECTION

 FRUIT FOR TIGGER’S AND POOH’S CORNER

-We are having a great variety of fruit coming in.
-Please remember to bring in a piece of fruit each day your child attends and place in the baskets in the foyer (otherwise bring in a bigger piece of fruit eg: watermelon, pineapple, rockmelon for the week)
+We are not seeing a lot of fruit / vegetables coming in each day.
+Please remember to bring in a piece of fruit each day your child attends and place in the baskets in the foyer (otherwise bring in a bigger piece of fruit eg: watermelon, pineapple, rockmelon for the week).

 Please remember, if your child has Panadol or Nurofen in their system, they are not to come to Hunny Pots.
 You are only masking the symptoms and the illness will spread to other children and our educators.

 We are able to administer prescribed antibiotics (after your child has been taking it for 24hours); you will need to complete a medication form (near the sign in/out sheets in foyer).